Modern office workspace with desk and artwork on the wa

 • frustrated that insight hasn’t resolved this pattern

-It’s for people who want the reaction to stop forming —
+It's for people who want it to stop —

 not to learn how to cope with it better.